Dimensional Memorandum

 The Dimensional Foundation of Reality

-Coherence Physics provides a geometric reformulation of quantum and relativistic behavior, defining coherence as a real, measurable field rather than a statistical artifact.
+Coherence Physics provides a geometric reformulation of quantum and relativistic behavior, defining coherence as a measurable field.
 Within the Dimensional Memorandum (DM) framework, coherence links 3D localized matter (ρ), 4D quantum wavefunctions (Ψ), and 5D stabilized fields (Φ).
 This model achieves closure among the Planck constants, fine-structure coupling, and gravitational curvature, establishing coherence as the universal stabilizing principle across all physical domains.

 Quantum mechanics accurately describes probability amplitudes, yet fails to explain why coherence persists under certain conditions or how it relates to spacetime geometry.
 Relativity, conversely, describes curvature of spacetime without accounting for quantum phase correlations.
 Coherence Physics resolves this by embedding both theories into a unified geometric manifold — a system of nested hypercubes: